Jonathan-84/urban-octo-telegram/README.md

 Corrected the website to reflect personal branding.
 Added the <header> while removing a <div>.
 Added a <section> tag, removing an additional <id>.
 Also added alt to the image.
 Moved image from the CSS to html.
+Cleaned up html structure- adding article- and putting the align descriptors in CSS instead of html.